GedeYudaAditya/GedeYudaAditya/README.md

 ## Hi there 👋

 I am Gede Yuda Aditya, you can call me Yuda.
 I am a student of **Ganesha University of Education**, Informatics Engineering Education Study Program.
 I live in Singaraja, Bali.
 I really like programming and I want to be able to show myself in this field.
-Oh yes.. other things too, I like things that are sweet, soft, and fluffy.
+Oh.. other things too, I like things that are sweet, soft, and fluffy.
 Like this little guy...

 ![ral](assets/ral.jpg)